 Enlightening firsthand perspective from a TBI survivor about living with an invisible disability -

-My Life With The Invisible Disability Of Traumatic Brain Injury
+My Life with the Invisible Disability of Traumatic Brain Injury

 Unfortunately, it isn't yet comparable to others for the majority of brain damage consequences caused by something as serious and complex as stroke.